What are "Kidney Stones" ?

 - Binge drinking.

 - Lead toxicity.

-- Blood diseases (leukemia, certain uncommon anemias,
+- Blood diseases (leukemia, certain uncommon anemias, multiple myeloma, and lymphomas).

 - Chronic diarrhea.